rwth-acis/Virtual-Agents-Framework/Documentation/manual/sitting.md

 2. <xref:i5.VirtualAgents.Chair.SeatedHipPosition> - This is the position the agent will moves it's hips to when sitting down.
 Idearly it should be positioned slightly above the chair seat.

 Additional chair settings:
-- <xref:i5.VirtualAgents.Chair.SeatedFeetPosition> - Used as the seated foot target, this could be a feet rest on the chair.
+- <xref:i5.VirtualAgents.Chair.SeatedFeetPosition> - Used as the seated foot target, this could be a footrest on the chair.
 When it is not set, the <xref:i5.VirtualAgents.Chair> falls back to <xref:i5.VirtualAgents.Chair.StandingFeetPosition>.
 - <xref:i5.VirtualAgents.Chair.distanceBetweenFeet> - Controls how far apart the left and right foot are placed apart while seated.
 The default value should work for most agents and chairs.

 ## Using <xref:i5.VirtualAgents.ScheduleBasedExecution.TaskActions.GoToAndSit*> (recommended)